JCoreMS/AVDAlerts/README.md

 ## Prerequisites

-**NOTE**
-Currently it is required to input ANF and Azure storage resource IDs.
-This will be addressed at a later time.
-To ensure deployment simply add an example resource ID in either that you do not currently have resources to ensure deployment of remaining resources.

 **Enterprise**
 An AVD deployment and/or storage or Log Analytics workspaces in multiple subscriptions within the same Azure AD Tenant.
 Owner Role at the Tenant level which can be defined via [Azure CLI or PowerShell.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-tenant?tabs=azure-cli#required-access)